About this web site

 In this web site, "SSM" is an acronym referring to marriage by a same-sex couple

 "LGBT" refers to lesbians, gays, bisexuals, transgender persons and transsexuals

 New and updated essays:

-As of 2014-JUN, our dedicated server at CoreSpace in Dallas, TX contained over 7,250 essays
+As of the beginning of 2016, our dedicated server at CoreSpace in Michigan contained about 11,000 essays

 and menus.
 This includes our home page, thousands of menus and many thousands of individual essays.
 We have a goal of adding one new essay each day.
 We also update many dozens of essays each week.

 We continually add to our interesting quotes section, We attempt to cover emerging stories related to religion, spirituality, morality, and ethics, as well as the historic beliefs and practices of many different religions.

 There are lots of other religious web sites on the Internet that cover these same topics.
 However, they often reflect only the beliefs of their webmaster or sponsoring agency.
 Objectivity and balance are often weak or missing.
 Our web site is different.
 We try to explain all sides to each topic while remaining as free of bias as we can.
 When we do state our personal opinions, we identify them carefully.